wissol/eo/README.md

 Eo is not a written language, so it lacks a script.
 We use roman letters to represent its sounds, just as they sound in ecclesiastical Latin, with some variations.

 So we have five vowels which can be pronounced either short ( a, e, i, o, u ) or long ( aa, ee, ii, oo, uu ) and 13 consonants ( b, d, f, g, j, k, l, m, n, p, r, s, t)

+## Some sentences

+lam an ik.  – I wish water and food. lam aik. – We (inclusive) want food. asluk – We (exclusive) are hungry. luk – I am hungry ma aspek – We (exclusive) will fish tomorrow (are fishing tomorrow). euk – You come. eirnik – It’s winter (pa eirnik – It was winter)